kallaway/100-days-of-code/log.md

 ### Day 1: December 5, 2017

 **Today's Progress**:
 I need variety, so I decided to take a break from the color game and try to get a basic understanding of Docker.
-The lesson I worked through introduced me to containers, images, dockerfiles and volumes.
+The course I worked through on [CodeSchool](https://www.codeschool.com/courses/try-docker) introduced me to containers, images, dockerfiles and volumes.

 **Thoughts:**
 I had a hard time understanding the basics when I tried learning Docker in the past.
 This time around it was easier.
 Containers and automation are very interesting to me.
 I’m glad I took the time to work through a lesson.